 Sally is very food driven, but if there are outside forces (dogs, squirrels, bunnies, etc.), she’s going to be more interested in them than food.
-So we had to find a different way to obtain her attention without relying on treats.
+So we had to find a different way to obtain her attention without relying solely on treats.
 This caused us to seek a professional trainer’s help, and thus we were introduced to training without treats, which was extremely successful for us.

 Your dog should love you for more than just dispensing food to them.
 Leaning on treats to grow your relationship with your dog can prevent the relationship from reaching a deeper, more meaningful level.
-When you call your dog’s name, they should come to you whether you have a treat in your hand or not.

 Throughout this article, I will try to describe these gestures with the leash as well as hand gestures I used throughout Sally’s training.
 It’s important to be consistent with these things because eventually your dog will be off leash and you still want them to listen, right?
 So instead of relying on a leash, you can rely on a hand gesture as well as a voice command.